Ultrahuman

 conclusion

-This feature established the foundation for women’s health at Ultrahuman.
+• The feature shipped in April 2024 and became the foundation for women's health at Ultrahuman.

-More importantly, the system was built to scale.
-The same primitives and visual language extended into more advanced iterations without requiring structural changes.
+• The system was built to scale.
+The same primitives and visual language extended into conception, into AI chat as the top user query, and into deeper iterations without structural changes.